vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 Notes on scope of current version of this spec:

 - Includes only detailed specification for orders valid for *continuous trading*, does not specify behaviour of these order types in an auction.
-- Does not include detailed specification for **stop** orders.
-Inclusion of stops in guide level explanation is a placeholder/indicator of future requirements.

 ## Guide-level explanation